KarlMoran/BattleShip/README.md

 #
 * The Map
   * Once instructions are shown, the player's map is created, which is displayed in the terminal.
-The user is prompted to place each ship in turn from smallest to largest (2-6), the ship size is displayed in the terminal.
+The user is prompted to place each ship in turn from smallest to largest (2-6), the ship size is shown in the terminal.
-  * Orientation, row followed by column inputs are requested for the ship location, horizontal or vertical postioning followed by row and column input.All having validation checks on them.
+  * Orientation, row followed by column inputs are requested for the ship location, Horizontal or Vertical postioning followed by row and column input.All having validation checks on them.
 Overlap and fit checks are ran on the input location for the ships.
   * Once  all of the inputs are entered and valid the ship is placed on the players map, their map is then printed to remember where placed ship for reference when placing the next.
 The computers ships are randomly placed on their map before the player places their ships are.

 <img width="317" alt="Start Game map" src="https://user-images.githubusercontent.com/92300013/157447022-2f1b44b3-819d-4928-b67e-d38357bf291e.png">